platformsh/platformsh-docs/using/integrations/bitbucket.md

 You can already start pushing code (branch, pull request...) to your Bitbucket repository and see those changes automatically deployed on Platform.sh.

-> **warning**
+> **note**
 > The following steps are *REQUIRED* for deploying your code to Platform.sh.
 > In Platform.sh, the configuration of your project architecture and the services that are running is stored in YAML files that you need to commit to your Git repository.

 ## Set up your configuration files

-Depending on the language (PHP) and the stack that you are running (Symfony, WordPress, Drupal...), your configuration file might be slightly different.
+Depending on the language (PHP) and the stack that you are running (Symfony, WordPress, Drupal...), your configuration files might be slightly different.

 ### Configure your application